krakrukra/LocalTrack/extra/wiki/eng/bootloader.md

 the lid off.
 Be careful, as there are wires connecting the board
 with battery mounted on the lid.
 You will then see a 5 pin header
 where you should connect 2 pins (using a jumper or some other
 means) which are the farthest away from a nearby screw.
-Only
+Only then
-then connect the device and it will enter DFU mode right away;
+connect the device via USB and it will enter DFU mode right away;

 ---